- How we work

 He was recently a member of the Board of the International Institute for Environmental Development (IIED), the policy and action research organisation which promotes sustainable development to improve livelihoods and protect the environments on which these livelihoods are built.
 He has previously had non-executive roles with the Scottish Legal Aid Board, which is responsible for managing legal aid in Scotland, and with Quarriers, Scotland's leading social care charity.
 He chaired the audit committee in all three of these organisations.

 In his spare time, Les enjoys cycling and has been spotted in the Alps and the Pyrenees (though finds the hills around Glasgow much easier).

 Les joined the Council of Oxfam GB as Treasurer-designate in December 2018 and became Treasurer in July 2019.

-Ken has also served in a wide variety of non-executive roles in the not-for-profit sector, including as a Board member of the Institute of Development Studies, the Westminster Foundation for Democracy, the Children's Society, and the National Centre for Social Research, the UK Roundtable on Sustainable Development, and as the founding Chair of BOND.
+In his non-executive roles, he is currently the Chair of BRAC UK and a member of the BRAC Global Board and is also a Board member of Farm Africa.
+His past non-executive roles include serving as a Board member of the Institute of Development Studies, the Westminster Foundation for Democracy, the Children's Society, the National Centre for Social Research, and the UK Roundtable on Sustainable Development.
+He was also the founding Chair of BOND.